thisyearnofear/togedda/README.md

 - ✅ **Multi-Chain Support**: CELO mainnet and Base Sepolia integration
 - ✅ **Real-time Updates**: Predictions appear immediately in Live Markets

+### XMTP Message Processing Architecture

+The system supports two processing modes for optimal performance:

+**1. Queue-based Processing** (when Redis is available):

+- Messages are queued for the XMTP bot service
+- Supports real-time XMTP network integration
+- Requires Redis for message queuing
+- Best for production environments

+**2. Direct Processing** (PostgreSQL-only fallback):

+- Immediate AI responses without queue timeouts
+- More efficient when Redis is unavailable
+- Uses PostgreSQL for message persistence
+- Automatically detects and switches to this mode
+- Ideal for development and simplified deployments

 ### Testing XMTP Integration

 **Quick Test Flow**: